Sam Nujoma: Post-presidency

-Despite stepping down from a formal role, Nujoma is still active in the political sphere, regularly campaigning for SWAPO at various rallies and functions across the country.
-In 2009, Nujoma attained a master's degree in geology from the University of Namibia.
+Despite stepping down from a formal role, Nujoma remained active in the political sphere and regularly campaigned for SWAPO at various rallies and functions across the country.
+In 2009, Nujoma earned a master's degree in geology from the University of Namibia.

-The director of the National Society for Human Rights (NSHR) in Namibia stated that Nujoma had connections to the CIA.
-The organisation has asked the International Criminal Court to investigate Nujoma and what they say is his role in disappearances during his term.
+The director of the National Society for Human Rights (NSHR) in Namibia claimed in 2007 that Nujoma had connections to the CIA.
+The organization asked the International Criminal Court to investigate Nujoma and what they say is his role in disappearances during the independence struggle and his presidency.
 To date, these claims have not been substantiated.

+Despite his commitment and actions during his presidency to foster racial reconciliation and harmony between Namibia's various ethnic groups, Nujoma made controversial and violent remarks after his presidency.
+In June 2009, he called on the SWAPO party youth to take up arms and, as he put it, "drive the colonists out of the country".
+In 2009, he attacked the German-speaking Evangelical Lutheran Church in Namibia (DELK), accusing it of having "collaborated with the enemy before independence and possibly still being an enemy".
+He also said: "We tolerate them.
+But if they don't behave, we will attack them.
+And when they call their white friends from Germany, we will shoot them in the head".
+In September 2009, during a speech in northern Namibia defending Zimbabwean president Robert Mugabe, Nujoma repeatedly verbally attacked Americans, Britons, and Germans and urged his supporters: "As soon as you see an Englishman, hit him with a hammer in the head".
+He further added, as he had done previously in June 2009: "...that Germans who are unwilling to cooperate should be shot in the head".

+After leaving the presidency, Nujoma resided in his private farm near Otavi and at a SWAPO-owned property outside Windhoek.
+He was granted an official residence by the government in 2015.

-Marriage and personal life
+Personal life

 Nujoma married Kovambo Theopoldine Katjimune on 6 May 1956.
-The couple had three sons and one daughter; Utoni Daniel (born 1952), John Ndeshipanda (1955–1993), Sakaria "Zacky" Nujoma (born 1957), and Nelago Nujoma (born 1959), who died at 18 months while Nujoma was in exile.
+The couple had three sons and one daughter: Utoni Daniel (born 1952), John Ndeshipanda (1955–1993), Sakaria "Zacky" Nujoma (born 1957), and Nelago Nujoma (born 1959), who died at 18 months while Nujoma was in exile.
 Two decades elapsed before his wife joined him abroad.
-Nujoma's first-born son, Utoni, is a high ranking politician and member of SWAPO who is both a member of Cabinet and National Assembly of Namibia.
-His youngest son, Zacky, is a geologist by profession who has interest in business and mining.
+Nujoma's first-born son, Utoni, is a high-ranking politician and member of SWAPO who has served in both the Cabinet and the National Assembly.
+His youngest son, Sakaria, was named in the Panama Papers in 2016, which revealed details about the business connection between him and alleged Sicilian Mafia member Vito Palazzolo.

 Nujoma's father, Daniel Uutoni Nujoma, whose sole "crime" was being Nujoma's father, was arrested at Okahao and sent to Pretoria prison in 1966.
-There he developed tuberculosis from which he later died in 1968.

-Nujoma's mother, Kuku Helvi Mpingana Kondombolo, lived to an exceptionally old age, dying in November 2008; she was reportedly more than 100 years old.
+There he developed tuberculosis from which he died in 1968.
+Nujoma's mother, Kuku Helvi Mpingana Kondombolo, died in November 2008; she was reportedly more than 100 years old.

-Sakaria "Zacky" Nujoma, youngest son of Nujoma, has been named in association with the Panama Papers.
+Nujoma's autobiography, Where Others Wavered, was published in 2001.